Driving after the storm in the Upper Peninsula - NewsBreak

 Driving after the storm in the Upper Peninsula

-According to the National Weather Service, snow totals for Wednesday totaled close to 2 feet in parts of Marquette County.
-By the time clouds moved out Friday morning, the total snow was observed over 24 inches.
-Strong winds caused high drifts in some places.
-Crews from WJMN, WOOD TV8’s sister station in Marquette, saw drifts approximately 3 feet high in Negaunee.Storm dumps several inches of snow across West Michigan
+According to the National Weather Service, snow totals for Wednesday day totaled close to two feet in parts of Marquette County.
+By the time clouds moved out on Friday morning, the total snow was observed over 24 inches.
+Strong winds caused drifts higher in some places.
+We observed drifts approximately 3 feet high in Negaunee.Tire shortage leads to concerns about slippery winter roads

-Main roads like US-41 had snow cleared down to the pavement, but the Michigan Department of Transportation and other local road crews continue clearing and treating other routes.
+Main roads like US-41 have pavement cleared down to the pavement, but the Michigan Department of Transportation and other local road crews continue clearing and treating other routes.
 You can check road conditions and look for incidents before you leave home through MDOT’s traffic cameras .

 The video above shows what a drive from Negaunee to Marquette Township looked like on Friday morning.